-“There’s still an awful lot of work ahead of us,” observes Lorimer.
+“There’s still an awful lot of work ahead of us,” says Lorimer.

 Taking the extremely narrow field of view of the radio telescope into account, it was easy to calculate that these mysterious explosions must in fact be very frequent.

-But what are they, and where do they come from?
+But what are fast radio bursts, and where do they come from?

 If you don’t know the location of an FRB (either within our own Milky Way or far beyond), you can’t deduce the energies of the outburst.

 It could be a relatively minor explosion on the surface of a nearby dwarf star, or a titanic event at the edge of the observable Universe.

 Astronomers had only one clue: all FRBs display a relatively strong ‘dispersion’, which means that lower-frequency waves lag behind higher-frequency ones.

 This effect is caused by the waves passing through a tenuous gas of charged particles.

 High dispersion means lots of intervening particles, corresponding to large distances.
 But no one could be completely sure.

 To complicate matters, a single-dish radio telescope like Parkes has a relatively low spatial resolution on the sky, so the locations of the bursts weren’t very precisely known.